devlikeapro/waha-docs/content/en/docs/overview/faq.md

 | 1                                    | 30%  | 400MB  |
 | 10                                   | 270% | 1.5GB  |

-The nature of WhatsApp HTTP API and its underlying engines - is to run **real** WhatsApp Web version in Chrome and communicate with it to prevent blocking from WhatsApp.
+The nature of WhatsApp API and its underlying engines - is to run **real** WhatsApp Web version in Chrome and communicate with it to prevent blocking from WhatsApp.
 It's the reason why it's so demanding on resources.

 ### NOWEB